seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 Threads and the JIT
 -------------------

-LLVM's "eager" JIT compiler is safe to use in threaded programs.
+LLVM37's "eager" JIT compiler is safe to use in threaded programs.
 Multiple threads can call ``ExecutionEngine::getPointerToFunction()`` or ``ExecutionEngine::runFunction()`` concurrently, and multiple threads can run code output by the JIT concurrently.
-The user must still ensure that only one thread accesses IR in a given ``LLVMContext`` while another thread might be modifying it.
+The user must still ensure that only one thread accesses IR in a given ``LLVM37Context`` while another thread might be modifying it.
 One way to do that is to always hold the JIT lock while accessing IR outside the JIT (the JIT *modifies* the IR by adding ``CallbackVH``\ s).
-Another way is to only call ``getPointerToFunction()`` from the ``LLVMContext``'s thread.
+Another way is to only call ``getPointerToFunction()`` from the ``LLVM37Context``'s thread.

-When the JIT is configured to compile lazily (using ``ExecutionEngine::DisableLazyCompilation(false)``), there is currently a `race condition <http://llvm.org/bugs/show_bug.cgi?id=5184>`_ in updating call sites after a function is lazily-jitted.
+When the JIT is configured to compile lazily (using ``ExecutionEngine::DisableLazyCompilation(false)``), there is currently a `race condition <http://llvm37.org/bugs/show_bug.cgi?id=5184>`_ in updating call sites after a function is lazily-jitted.
 It's still possible to use the lazy JIT in a threaded program if you ensure that only one thread at a time can call any particular lazy stub and that the JIT lock guards any IR access, but we suggest